Twenty four hours in Romania’s capital may be enough to discover all that Bucharest is best known for. But it most defintely warrants more time.

 Super quick Internet and Leaders in the IT Industry

 This may surprise some, but Bucharest has one of the fastest internet connections in Europe which has allowed them to have a huge development in the IT department.
 A lot of international companies such as IBM have opened their offices in Bucharest.
 Romanians are traditionally excellent in computer programming and in Microsoft, Romanian is second only to English, as the most spoken language.

 There are many beautiful parks in Romania, especially in Bucharest.
-You can find the Parcul Izvor or Cismigiu park in the centre of Bucharest, located in front of Parliaments Palace.
+You can find the Parcul Izvor or Cismigiu Park in the centre of Bucharest, located in front of the Parliaments Palace.
 Explore further though to find other parks around the city where you can go for a picnic or a walk.

 Bucharest’s Dracula Castle

 There may be plenty of castles in Romania, but the Bran Castle – or Dracula’s Castle, takes the spotlight and can be enjoyed on a day trip.
 An hour’s car drive from Bucharest and set amid beautiful mountains, the famous Dracula Castle brings Romania over 1 million tourists every year.
 A national monument and landmark, the fortress is on the Transylvanian side of the historical border.